The thrill of the ambulance chase

 “A few of us had old ambulances and equipment dotted around Melbourne, and we saw a need to preserve it all and show it to the public to remind them how things once were,” Chas says.

 By 2005, Chas and his team (through Ambulance Victoria which owns all the vehicles and displays) had managed to acquire a factory in Thomastown, and in 2007 the Ambulance Museum Victoria was opened.
 “Even though it’s listed on Ambulance Victoria’s records as a storeroom,” Chas laughs.
+The museum has since moved to Bayswater.

-The museum has about 20 ambulances, ranging from a 1916 Talbot and a 1927 Nash up to the modern-day equivalents and everything in between.
+It has about 20 ambulances, ranging from a 1916 Talbot and a 1927 Nash up to the modern-day equivalents and everything in between.
 It also houses a huge range of equipment, uniforms and memorabilia, as well as human-powered wheeled carts that were the first form of dedicated patient transport in Victoria.
 When not on display at the museum, the ambulances are often used for TV shows and movies needing period-correct vehicles.

 Chas is the museum’s co-ordinator and still chases collectible ambulances around the country.